The Best and Most Useful Tech Tips for Productivity

 Why are we doing this?
 Why not keep our secrets and knowledge to ourselves?

-First of all, we aren’t jerks and secondly, the tech community can only grow if we share what works and what doesn’t.
+First of all, we aren’t selfish and secondly, the tech community can only grow if we share what works and what doesn’t.
 Communication is a huge part of our work culture and we’ve learned a lot from:

 - each other